Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/optimisation/README.rst

 Standard optimisation outputs
 =============================

-For each optimisation version we produced a number of standard outputs that are consistent cross each optimisation results.
+For each optimisation version we produced a number of standard outputs that are consistent across each optimisation result.
 We detail them here so that individuals can have easy access to the key outputs.

 The output structure is as follows (links to the files are provided to 3d_v1d which is the final optimised model):